 My photographs are a means of metaphorical expression, a counterpoint to reality.
 They reshape the world to juxtapose the dark and light elements of the world, where they collide marks the intersection of joy and sorrow.
 My work is about incongruity, and is rooted in a surrealism that creates beauty from the unexpected.
 There is intrigue in the unknown, these photographs are a tribute to the mystery that surrounds the unknowable.

 I am a self taught artist.
+The method of my art practice has always been experimental, and deals with representations of psychological states, often through abstraction.
 My life divides into two parts: being inside the creative process, and getting there.
 Being inside is the endgame and my unified field: no past, no future, only immersion in the present-- in essence, pure being and a silent joy.

 SIMPLICITY Pt 1 2009-2013